-The retention ratio (also known as the net income retention ratio) is the ratio of the company’s retained income to its net income.
-The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way rather than being paid out to investors as dividends.
+The retention ratio (also known as the net income retention ratio) is the ratio of a company’s retained income to its net income.
+The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way, rather than being paid out to investors as dividends.

 Retention Ratio Formula

-There is a simple formula for calculating the retention ratio: dividing a company’s retained income by its net income.
+There is a simple formula for calculating the retention ratio: divide a company’s retained income by its net income.
 The formula below shows the steps involved:

 Net income can be found at the bottom of a business’ income statement, and the dividend figure can either be found in the shareholder’s equity section of the balance sheet or in the financing section of the cash flow statement.

 The ratio can also be calculated on a per-share basis, using the following formula:

 Alice owns a software business that focuses on web design.
 She’s been in business for three years and wants to calculate her business’ retention ratio.
 In year 1, Alice’s recorded a net income of $1,000 and did not pay any dividends.
 In year 2, Alice posted a net income of $5,000 and paid out $500 in dividends.
 In year 3, Alice reported a net income of $15,000 and paid out a total of $1,000 in dividends.

 Using the formula above, we can calculate the retention ratio for each period:

 - Year 1: (1,000 – 0) / 1,000 = 100%

 - Year 2: (5,000 – 500) / 5,000 = 90%